xoxoaseka/PUI2017_fl1210/HW5_fl1210/README.md

 ## Assignment 3: investigate linear relationships between fire arm possession, homicides by fire arms, and mass shootings for different countries, considering also the country GDP

+Thanks for Yukun explained the meaning of weights in WLS function to me.

 Downloaded data from websites.

 Plotted scatter plots to show the relationship between variables.